QCD sum rule study of topped mesons within heavy quark effective theory: Results at Leading Order

-To further refine this window, we analyze the Borel-mass dependence of the extracted parameters \( \overline{\Lambda} \) and \( f \), as shown in Fig.~\ref{fig:leading}.
-The convergence ratio CVG reaches a local maximum near \( T_{\rm peak} = 0.62~\mathrm{GeV} \); beyond this value, both extracted observables exhibit significantly improved stability.
-In contrast, for \( T < T_{\rm peak} \), the strong variation of \( \overline{\Lambda} \) and \( f \) with respect to \( T \) violates the Borel stability condition.
-Consequently, the third criterion restricts the Borel window to:
+{To} further refine this window, we analyze the Borel-mass dependence of the extracted parameters \( \overline{\Lambda} \) and \( f \), as shown in Figure~\ref{fig:leading}.
+The convergence ratio CVG reaches a local maximum near \( T_{\rm peak} = 0.61~\mathrm{GeV} \); beyond this value, both extracted observables exhibit significantly improved stability.
+In contrast, for \( T < T_{\rm peak} \), the strong variation in \( \overline{\Lambda} \) and \( f \) with respect to \( T \) violates the Borel stability condition.
+Consequently, the third criterion restricts the Borel window to

-Within this optimized range, we extract the following numerical results:
+{Within} this optimized range, we extract the following numerical results:

-where the central values correspond to \( T = 0.77~\mathrm{GeV} \) and \( \omega_c = 1.8~\mathrm{GeV} \).
+where the central values correspond to \( T = 0.78~\mathrm{GeV} \) and \( \omega_c = 1.85~\mathrm{GeV} \).

-\section{Results at the ${\mathcal O}(1/m_Q)$ order}
+\section{Results at the ${\mathcal O}(1/m_Q)$ Order}

-In this section we extend our analysis to incorporate \( \mathcal{O}(1/m_Q) \) corrections~\cite{Dai:1996qx,Dai:2003yg}.
+In this section we extend our analysis to incorporate \( \mathcal{O}(1/m_Q) \) corrections~\citep{Dai:1996qx,Dai:2003yg}.
 To this end, we adopt the effective Lagrangian of HQET:

 where \( \mathcal{K} \) is the nonrelativistic kinetic energy operator,

 and \( \mathcal{S} \) is the Pauli term responsible for the chromomagnetic interaction: